 HERITAGE HIGHLIGHTS: The most complete and tallest broch in the world

 The broch was probably built around 100 BC, on the rocky shore looking over Mousa Sound.
 It stands 30 feet high, making it the tallest broch in the world and one of the best-reserved prehistoric buildings in Europe.
 It is the only broch to retain its full internal stair and to stand to its original height.

 There is a single entrance, at ground level, with a 16 foot-long passage and a mural stair leading to a walkway at the top of the building.
-In the central space within the walls is a hearth and stone-lined tank set into the floor.
-Around the base of the all is a stone bench, probably added after the broch was built.
+In the central space within the walls are a hearth and stone-lined tank set into the floor.
+Around the base of the wall is a stone bench, probably added after the broch was built.